Published on June 19, 2020 by Shashank Sharma

 Associate, Business Research

-Shashank Sharma has over two years of experience in delivering various market research projects by implementing secondary research, market forecasting, and data skills.
-He holds Master of Business Administration in Oil & Gas Management from University of Petroleum & Energy Studies (UPES).
+Shashank Sharma has over three years of experience in delivering various market research projects by implementing secondary research, market forecasting, and data interpretation skills.
+He holds experience in working on various sectors such as Chemicals & Materials, Industrial Goods, Oil & Gas, etc. He holds Master of Business Administration in Oil & Gas Management from University of Petroleum & Energy Studies (UPES).
 He is graduated in Bachelor of Technology in Mechanical Engineering from AKTU, Lucknow.
 At Acuity Knowledge Partners, he works in Mining & Metals industry, with special focus on analyzing ‘Nickel’ as a commodity across the globe.